Eric Pierpoint

-Eric Pierpoint (born November 18, 1950) is an American actor and author.
+Eric Pierpoint (born November 18, 1950) is an American actor and writer.
 He is perhaps best known for his role as George Francisco on Fox Network's Alien Nation.
 He has also notably appeared on each of the first four Star Trek television spin-offs.

 Early life

 Pierpoint is the son of Patricia Adams Pierpoint and stepson of former CBS news White House correspondent Robert Pierpoint.
 He was born in Redlands, California, the middle of three children and lived there until age nine.
 His mother relocated to Washington, DC in 1959 upon marrying the elder Pierpoint, who legally adopted all three children.
 He graduated from Walt Whitman High School in Bethesda, Maryland and was on the wrestling, soccer, and tennis teams.
 He spent time accompanying his stepfather on news assignments during his teen years, often meeting high ranking US Government officials.
 He then attended the University of Redlands in Redlands, California, majoring in philosophy and receiving his Bachelor's Degree.
 He was captain of the soccer team, and took his first drama course as a senior and began his pursuit of acting after graduation.
 He then attended The Catholic University of America in Washington, D.C., where he received his Master's Degree in Fine Arts.